Russia dominated chess for a half-century. The game’s organizing body has now banned tournaments in the country.

 “But whether our substantial decisions have gone far enough is another matter,” he said.
 “It is something we are reviewing.”

-Sporting sanctions can represent a “moral opprobrium” that could also shake Russian citizens’ confidence in President Vladimir Putin, said Steven Fish, a political science professor at the University of California at Berkeley.
+Sporting sanctions can represent a “moral opprobrium” that could also shake Russian citizens’ confidence in Putin, said Steven Fish, a political science professor at the University of California at Berkeley.

 Putin’s rationale for invading Ukraine will “be harder and harder to sustain with ordinary Russians when they’re seeing apolitical international sports organizations … locking their country out,” Fish told The Post.